kaneAmiller/business-website/README.md

 This project is licensed under **Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)**, allowing you to:

-- **Share**: Copy and redistribute the material in any medium or format.
+- **Share**: Copy and redistribute the material.
-- **Adapt**: Remix, transform, and build upon the material for any purpose, even commercially.
+- **Adapt**: Remix, transform, and build upon the material.

 **Terms**:

-- **Attribution**: Credit KM Project Solutions, link to the license, and indicate changes made.
+- **Attribution**: Credit KM Project Solutions, link to the license, and indicate changes.
-- **ShareAlike**: Distribute any adapted material under the same license.
+- **ShareAlike**: Distribute any adaptations under the same license.

-For details, see the [LICENSE-CC-BY-SA.txt](LICENSE-CC-BY-SA.txt).
+For more details, see the [LICENSE-CC-BY-SA.txt](LICENSE-CC-BY-SA.txt).

 ## Contributing

-We welcome community contributions!
+We welcome contributions!
 To contribute:

 1. **Fork this repository**.
 2. **Clone your fork**: